the-turing-way/the-turing-way/chapters/reproducible_environments.md

 ## Summary
 > easy to understand summary - a bit like tl;dr

+### What is a computational environment?

+- Local computational environments
+  - Python `virtualenv` and `venv`, `conda` environments
+  - Equivalent for R

 ## How this will help you/ why this is useful

-Let's go though an example of why computational environments are important for reproducibility.
+Let's go though an example of why computational environments are important.
 Say I have a very simple python script:

 ```
 a = 1